Admissions

 2. Once you have completed and submitted a University application, you will need to submit the following supplemental materials:

 Please note: All above information must be received before an admission decision can be made.
-It is the applicant's responsibility to review the progress of his/her application by viewing the Application Progress Portal.
+It is the applicant's responsibility to review the progress of his/her application by viewing the Check Application Progress link above.

 *Test Scores, such as the GRE or GMAT are not required.